 Celebrating Mother’s Day

-Mother’s Day celebrated to appreciate moms or maternal figures in our lives, it has become a worldwide event honoring motherhood, maternal bonds, and the influence of mothers in society.
+Mother’s Day is celebrated to appreciate moms or maternal figures in our lives, it has become a worldwide event honoring motherhood, maternal bonds, and the influence of mothers in society.
 The day is a celebration of mothers and the maternal bond and the importance of mothers in their life, not only mothers but also other maternal figures such as grandmothers, stepmothers, and mothers-in-law are honored.

 The celebration includes giving flowers, gifts, cards to your mothers, family gatherings, it is a way to honor your mother and spend time with her.
 In all, it is to Show your Mother that you care.

 Mother’s Day was first celebrated in 1908 when Anna Jarvis held a memorial for her mother at St Andrew’s Methodist Church in Grafton, West Virginia.
 St Andrew’s Methodist Church now holds the International Mother’s Day Shrine.